Commercial Secrets Protection in Russia

 What Are Commercial Secrets?

-Legal Framework and Key Responsibilities
+Legal Framework and Main Responsibilities

-Exclusions: Certain Information Cannot Be Classified as Commercial Secrets
+Exclusions: Information That Cannot Be Classified

 • Business operation permits

-• Public enterprise property details
+• Details of public enterprise property

 • Labor conditions

-State Oversight and Legal Compliance
+State Oversight and Compliance

 Consequences of Breaches